confusius.decomposition¶

 -

-transform–Project data into PCA component space.
+transform–Project data into component space.

 fit ¶